Strong and weak rates of convergence in the Smoluchowski--Kramers approximation for stochastic partial differential equations: Introduction

+\end{itemize} where the parameter $\beta\in(0,1]$ describes the regularity of the noise (see Assumption~\ref{ass:noise}).
+For instance, one has $\beta=1$ if the equation is driven by trace-class noise, and $\beta=1/2$ if the equation is driven by space-time white noise in dimension $d=1$.
+We refer to Theorems~\ref{theo:strong} and~\ref{theo:weak} in Section~\ref{sec:main} for more rigorous and general statements, using the notation and assumptions introduced in Section~\ref{sec:prelim}.
 Note that the strong and weak orders coincide only if $\beta=1$, i.e. for trace-class noise.
-This behavior is the same as for the Smoluchowski--Kramers approximation for finite-dimensional stochastic differential equations.
-If $\beta\in(0,1)$, then the weak order of convergence $\min(2,\beta,1)$ is strictly larger than the strong order $\beta$.
+This behavior is the same as for the Smoluchowski--Kramers approximation for finite-dimensional stochastic differential equations (see for instance~\cite{MR4632567}).
+If $\beta\in(0,1)$, then the weak order of convergence $\min(2\beta,1)$ is strictly larger than the strong order $\beta$.
 Note that the weak order is limited to $1$ even for finite dimensional systems, this justifies why the weak order is not $2\beta$ in general.
 If $\beta\in(0,1/2]$ the weak order is twice the strong order, in particular this result holds for space-time white noise in dimension $d=1$.

-To the best of our knowledge, exhibiting different strong and weak orders of convergence in the Smoluchowski--Kramers approximation result for stochastic (partial) differential equations is an original result.
+Compared to the convergence in probability between equation \eqref{eq:spde-intro-eps} and the limit equation \eqref{eq:spde-intro-limit} obtained in \cite{MR2240691,MR2267703,MR3583470}, deriving a strong convergence rate for the same framework poses significant analytical challenges.
+The primary difficulties lie in overcoming the coupling between parameter $\epsilon$ and the nonlinearity and the stochastic perturbation term, and establishing further the uniform bounds with respect to $\epsilon$ in the regularity estimates for the solutions associated with the stochastic damped wave equations (see e.g., Proposition~\ref{propo:sdwe-momentbounds}).
+In addition, a careful analysis of properties of the semigroups associated with the damped wave equation and the heat equation is needed to compute the error bounds in the strong approximation.
+With the help of properties and convergence on the semigroups derived in Section~\ref{sec:aux}, we obtain the rate of strong convergence in \eqref{eq:strong-intro}.

+In contrast, deriving a precise rate of weak convergence (in the distributional sense) between equation \eqref{eq:spde-intro-eps} and the limit equation \eqref{eq:spde-intro-limit} involves a more complicated and technical analysis.
+To obtain the optimal rate of weak convergence as shown in \eqref{eq:weak-intro}, it requires not only the careful analysis of properties of the semigroups derived in Section~\ref{sec:aux}, but also the techniques in obtaining the regularity properties for solutions to the Kolmogorv equation associated to \eqref{eq:spde-intro-eps} (see e.g., Proposition~\ref{propo:regularity-PhiepsilonN}), and dealing with the singular terms containing $\frac{1}{\epsilon}, \frac{1}{\epsilon^2}$, and the highly oscillatory stochastic convolution terms (see e.g., $E_{1,2,2,3}^{\epsilon,N}$ and $E_{1,2,3,1,3}^{\epsilon, N}$).
+As shown in the graph below,